Introduction to MySQL FIND_IN_SET()

 When a MySQL user wants to find out if a specific string exits in any of certain sequences of strings divided by a comma(,) symbol aimed for any query execution, then the built-in MySQL string function FIND_IN_SET() can be applied.

 This function provides the required value depending on the search results.
 For example, suppose we are illustrating the following query to show how the function works in MySQL:

 We will search a substring h within a list of strings using the statement below,

 SELECT FIND_IN_SET("h", "g,h,k,l");

-Here, we use the SELECT statement with the FIND_IN_SET() function to evaluate and display the return value.
-The result from the above query is true as the first parameter ‘h’ is present in the list as the second parameter.
-So, the function on execution will output a positive integer as 2 because the first value of the FIND_IN_SET() function is found in the second index of the list of values in the second parameter of a function, i.e. ‘g,h,k,l’.
+We use the SELECT statement with the FIND_IN_SET() function to evaluate and display the return value.
+The result from the above query is true as the first parameter, ‘h’ is present in the list as the second parameter.
+So, Upon execution, the function will produce a positive integer, specifically 2.
+This is because the first value of the FIND_IN_SET() function is found in the second index of the list of values provided in the function’s second parameter, which is ‘g,h,k,l’.

-Similarly, if we take the below query then, the function returns 0 as output value as the value is not in the list:
+Similarly, if we take the below query, then the function returns 0 as the output value as the value is not in the list:

 SELECT FIND_IN_SET("b", "g,h,k,l");

 Also, when we define the query as follows then, the output is NULL as the second parameter is NULL: